Peter-T-Ruehr/PokeChecker/README.md

 Currently, the app is reachable on [my Posit Shiny server](https://peter-t-ruehr.shinyapps.io/PokeChecker/).

-Issues can be reported at [PokePecker's Issues page](https://github.com/Peter-T-Ruehr/PokeChecker/issues), where comments and ideas are also welcome.
+Issues can be reported at [PokeChecker's Issues page](https://github.com/Peter-T-Ruehr/PokeChecker/issues), where comments and ideas are also welcome.
 Enjoy!